Adult Education Literacy Students

 Pre-requirements and information:

-• Registration and Pre-testing are required before any instruction begins to determine program eligibility.
+• Registration and pre-testing are required before any instruction begins to determine program eligibility.

 know before you go